OxDuke/pyfcl/README.rst

 =================
 Since Cython was initially designed to bridge between Python and C, not C++.
 We have to use hacks and walkarounds to cope with C++, especially for features introduced after C++11.
 I plan to rewrite this package with pybind11.

+BVHModel only support fcl::OBBRSS, we need to more bounding volumes.

 Upgrade progress
 ================
 working on: